The Impact of Missing Data on Causal Discovery: A Multicentric Clinical Study: Experiments

-Firstly, we evaluated the goodness of fit of the recovered graphs by computing the log-likelihood (LL) of both the data used to recover the graph (in-sample) and those held aside for validation (out-of-sample).
-The former allows us to see which algorithm fits a particular data set the best.
-The latter approximates the Kullback-Leibler divergence between the recovered causal graph and the unknown causal graph underlying the data, and allows us to see how close the two are and how well the recovered graph generalises to new data.
-We repeated causal discovery for 100 bootstrap replicates and computed the mean and the standard deviation of both in-sample and out-of-sample LL.
+Firstly, we evaluated the goodness of fit of the recovered graphs by computing the log-likelihood (LL) of both the data used to recover the graph (in-sample) as well as that of data held aside for validation (out-of-sample).
+The former allows us to see which algorithm fits a particular data set the best; the latter approximates the Kullback-Leibler distance between the recovered causal graph and the unknown causal graph underlying the data, and allows us to see how close the two are in the space of the possible causal graphs.
+It also provides a measure of how well the recovered graph generalises to new data \cite{KollFried2009}.
+We repeated causal discovery for 100 bootstrap replicates and computed mean and standard deviation of both in-sample and out-of-sample LL to improve accuracy and assess their variability.
+The results are reported in \Cref{fig:goodness_of_fit}.

-We observe (\Cref{fig:goodness_of_fit}) that HC-aIPW, which assumes MNAR, dominates Bootstrap SEM and HC-complete, which assume MAR, for both in-sample and out-of-sample LL.
-In the case of in-sample LL, this may be attributed (at least in part) to making the correct missingness assumption: MCAR and MAR are too restrictive and limit how well the recovered graph fits the data; MNAR it is not strict enough when MCAR or MAR hold and let causal discovery algorithms overfit.
-This decreases the out-of-sample LL because overfitted models are too complex and do not generalize well.
-The fact that HC-aIPW, which assumes MNAR, outperforms Bootstrap SEM and HC-complete, which assume MAR, for both in-sample and out-of-sample LL suggests that the MNAR assumption is correct for the data and that it allows HC-aIPW to recover a causal graph that is close to the underlying model and that generalises better to new data.
+We observe that HC-aIPW, which assumes MNAR, dominates Bootstrap SEM and HC-complete, which assume MAR, for both in-sample and out-of-sample LL.
+In the case of in-sample LL, this may be attributed (at least in part) to making the correct assumption about the missingness mechanism: assuming MCAR or MAR would be too restrictive and thus limit how well the recovered graph can fit the data.
+On the other hand, assuming MNAR when MCAR or MAR would be suitable is likely to let causal discovery algorithms overfit the model because it is not strict enough as an assumption.
+This would decrease the out-of-sample LL because overfitted models do not generalize well and are much more complex than the model underlying the data.
+The fact that HC-aIPW, which assumes MNAR, outperforms Bootstrap SEM and HC-complete, which assume MAR, in terms of in-sample LL while also outperforming them in out-of-sample LL suggests that the MNAR assumption is correct for the data, and that assuming MNAR allows HC-aIPW to recover a causal graph that is close to the model underlying the data and to generalise better to new data as a result.
+We also observe that HC-complete is the worst among the considered algorithms: it is also the only one that incorporates missing data before learning, instead of learning the missingness mechanisms along with the causal graph.
+This suggests that the latter approach can produce better results.
+Finally, we observe a smaller reduction from in-sample LL to out-of-sample LL in HC-aIPW (ratio: 0.43) than in Bootstrap SEM (ratio: 0.40).
+Larger reductions may be indicative of overfitting (i.e. fitting the data too well at the cost of losing the ability to generalise), which suggests that HC-aIPW might be less prone to overfitting.